Amancom/C-Programming/README.md

-This is for the C Programming from Beginning.
+This is for C Programming from Beginning.

 For Clone:https://github.com/Rohan16maharjan/C-Programming.git